 - > The child's account of what has occurred; - > Any dates, times or places and any other potentially useful information; - > The nature of the allegation or concern; - > A description of any visible physical injury (clothing should not be removed to inspect the child). - 6.5 The record may be used later in a criminal trial and it is vital that what the child discloses is recorded as accurately as possible.
 The record must be drafted in the child's words and should not include the assumptions or opinions of others. - 6.6 The problem should be reported immediately to the DSO who will take the appropriate action.
 If the concern arises out of normal office hours (evenings and weekends) contact should be made with the Social Services Emergency Duty Team on 0800 833408.
-Advice can also be sought from the NSPCC 24 hour helpline on 0808 800 5000 or from the local police by dialing 101.
-In an emergency, dial 999. - 6.7 It is recognised that College Members may need support after receiving a disclosure from a child and appropriate support will be offered by the College. - 6.8 All College Members (including those with obligations to particular codes of conduct/professional ethics that may be thought to constrain their actions) are required to report or act on any disclosures or allegations of abuse that involve a College Member and that have taken place at the College or on College business.
+Advice can also be sought from the NSPCC 24-hour helpline on 0808 800 5000 or from the local police by dialing 101.
+In an emergency, dial 999.
+Advice may also be sought on a no-names basis from the University of Oxford Safeguarding Lead, the Director of Student Welfare & Support Services, or from the Sexual Harassment and Violence Support Service. - 6.7 It is recognised that College Members may need support after receiving a disclosure from a child and appropriate support will be offered by the College. - 6.8 All College Members (including those with obligations to particular codes of conduct/professional ethics that may be thought to constrain their actions) are required to report or act on any disclosures or allegations of abuse that involve a College Member and that have taken place at the College or on College business.
 College Members do not investigate serious allegations of child abuse themselves as serious allegations will be reported to Oxfordshire Social Services and, if necessary, the police.